Education Outside the Classroom

 As noted, the Field Museum’s first home was the former Fine Arts Building built for the World Columbian Exposition in Jackson Park.
 Like all the exposition buildings, the Fine Arts Building was a temporary structure, not much more than a decorated shed, and after a quarter-century the Field had to remove its collections for fear of damage from leaks.

-A number of schemes were hatched to save the graceful old hulk, but it was not until the economic boom of the 1920s that money was available to transform it into the museum of science and technology that figures in the school-days recollections of uncounted Illinoisans.
-The crumbling hall was rebuilt as a permanent structure, thanks to the generosity of serial giver Julius Rosenwald of Sears Roebuck.
+A number of schemes were hatched to save the graceful old hulk, but it was not until the economic boom of the 1920s that money was available to transform it into the museum that figures in the school-days recollections of uncounted Illinoisans.
+The crumbling hall was rebuilt as a permanent structure, thanks to the generosity of serial giver Julius Rosenwald of Sears, Roebuck.
 The exterior was left unchanged in terms of its looks, but the interior was completely reworked for its new purposes when it opened in 1940.

 The new MSI was modeled on the Deutsches Museum in Munich, easily the first scientific and technical museum in the world, which had impressed a vacationing Rosenwald.
-Chicagoans wanted to be wowed, not merely instructed, and ticket sales were never enough to keep up with the costs of running the place.
+Chicagoans wanted to be wowed, not merely instructed, but wowing even Chicagoans cost money and ticket sales were never enough to keep up with the costs of running the place.

-As long ago as 1970s, critics like Carl Condit complained that the institution had strayed from its mission of teaching about science, mathematics, and technology of industrial processes and products runs perilously close to becoming what Rosenwald feared, a Coney Island of industrial and technological gimmicks.
+As long ago as 1970s, critics like Carl Condit complained that the institution had strayed from its mission of teaching about science, mathematics, and the technology of industrial processes and products.
+Instead, it runs perilously close to becoming what Rosenwald feared, a Coney Island of industrial and technological gimmicks.
 Of late, the trend has been toward child-pleasing play, and if its blockbuster exhibits at their worst are reminiscent of the sideshow, the general ambiance is that of the playground.

 The Chicago Academy of Sciences